Ton-pro/jetton-airdrop-telegram-bot/README.md

 # Jetton Airdrop Telegram Bot

 ⚡️Important note: we are currently developing a bot that will automatically deploy your own airdrop bots.
-If at this stage you need help setting up and deploying the bot, the code of which you see in this repository, write to @kevin_kramnik and we will help you for a small amount of money.
+If at this stage you need help setting up and deploying the bot, the code of which you see in this repository, write to https://t.me/kevin_kramnik and we will help you for a small amount of money.

 To run a telegram bot, you will need any server with a Linux operating system and docker and docker-compose installed Clone the repository